Help for executors

 Please let us have an up-to-date valuation of any shareholdings.

-We can suggest stockbrokers who offer reduced commission rates for charities, and suggest ways to mitigate and capital gains tax.
+We can suggest stockbrokers who offer reduced commission rates for charities, and suggest ways to mitigate any capital gains tax.

 The contents of a house, or chattel, are often sold for less than their true value.
 But we can help.

-- a list of the deceased’s assets and debts at the time of death
+This should be a simple reconciliation which sets out a list of the deceased’s assets and debts at the time of death.